MonBoza/AnimalShelterApi.Solution/README.md

 ```

-We want to copy the token token given in the body and navigate to the `Auth` tab and select `Bearer Token`, and then paste the token in the empty field to the right here is an example of how it should look.
+We want to copy the token given in the body and navigate to the `Auth` tab and select `Bearer Token`, and then paste the token in the empty field to the right here is an example of how it should look.

 <img src="img/JWTdiagram.png" alt="JWT diagram" width="300">